sujinsjlee/Cloud/docs/AWS/other.md

 ### AWS DataSync
 - Move large amount of data from on-premise to AWS
-- Can synchronize to: Amazon S3 (any storage classes – including Glacier), Amazon EFS, Amazon FSx for Windows
+- **Can synchronize** to: Amazon S3 (any storage classes – including Glacier), Amazon EFS, Amazon FSx for Windows
 - Move data from your NAS or file system via NFS or SMB

+- perform **continuous synchronization**
+- manage **continuous data transfer** between its on-premises and AWS services

+### Amazon Neptune
+- Fully managed graph database
+- When do we use Graphs?
+    - High relationship data
+    - Social Networking: Users friends with Users, replied to comment on post of user and likes other comments.
+    - Knowledge graphs (Wikipedia)